 Full-time teachers also serve as House Advisors, working with a group of 5th graders as the primary point of contact for the students and parents.
 House Advisors collaborate as a 5th grade team to develop House curriculum on grade-specific topics and community building programs.
-House lessons integrate social-emotional learning, health and wellness activities, digital communication and citizenship.
+House lessons integrate social-emotional learning, diversity, equity and inclusion work, health and wellness activities, and digital communication and citizenship.

-Master’s degree in education or teaching strongly preferred
+Master degree in education or teaching strongly preferred, in addition to lead teaching experience.

 The Dalton School actively seeks to forward the equity and diversity of our community in our admissions, programs, and hiring.
 We do not discriminate on the basis of race, color, religion, gender, ethnic origin, age, physical disability or sexual orientation in administration of our educational policies, hiring policies, admissions policies, financial aid programs, athletics and other school-administered programs.